Canto II Literary Map of Exeter & Devon connection: Dean Prior; Robert Herrick

 decrying his people’s primitivity.
 The earth shipped

-and carried stanzas back to the grass
+and hoisted stanzas back to the grass

 on the backs of feathers and fleas – until